-UNBALANCED OR MISPLACED PUNCTUATION looks for single quotes, double quotes, apostrophes, and left and right parentheses and prints the number of times each of those punctuation elements is used in the document.
+UNBALANCED OR MISPLACED PUNCTUATION looks for quotations, apostrophes, and left and right parentheses and prints the number of times each of those punctuation elements is used in the document.
 It directs the writer to find any unbalanced or misplaced punctuation.